 Halloween is celebrated differently in several countries around the world.
 Many countries have different names for the celebration and do not celebrate on October 31st.

-Mexico and other Latin American countries celebrate Día de Los Muertos, which is the Day of the Dead.
+Mexico and other Latin American countries celebrate Día de Los Muertos, the Day of the Dead.
 The celebration lasts three days, from October 31st to November 2nd, and is designed to honor the dead.
 Many families construct an altar in their homes to honor their late family members and make a feast with their favorite dishes for their spirits to enjoy.
 Food and candy are often made in the shape of skulls and skeletons for the celebration.

 - Bosnia and Herzegovina